denoland/deno/docs/getting_started/typescript.md

 TypeScript compiler option to `true`, and the `importsNotUsedAsValues` to `error`.
 You can see an example `tsconfig.json` with this option [in the standard library](https://github.com/denoland/deno/blob/master/std/tsconfig_test.json).
-These settings will be enabled by default in Deno 1.5.
+These settings will be enabled by default in the future.
 They are already the default in Deno 1.4 or above when using `--unstable`.

 Because there is no type information when using `--no-check`, `const enum` is